The tremendous eruption of Mount Tambora in April 1815 was the most powerful volcanic eruption of the 19th century.

 The disaster on the remote island of Sumbawa in the Indian Ocean has been overshadowed by the eruption of the volcano at Krakatoa decades later, partly because the news of Krakatoa traveled quickly via telegraph.

 Accounts of the Tambora eruption were considerably more rare, yet some vivid ones do exist.
 An administrator of the East India Company, Sir Thomas Stamford Bingley Raffles, who was serving as governor of Java at the time, published a striking account of the disaster based on written reports he had collected from English traders and military personnel.

 The island of Sumbawa, home to Mount Tambora, is located in present day Indonesia.
 When the island was first discovered by Europeans the mountain was thought to be an extinct volcano.

 On April 5, 1815, the volcano began to erupt.
 British traders and explorers in that part of the world heard the sound and at first thought it to be the firing of cannon.
-There was a fear that a battle of some sort, perhaps at sea, was being fought.
+There was a fear that a battle of at sea was being fought nearby.

 The Massive Eruption of Mount Tambora